Home > Plan with me > Driving a motorhome in France: Basic facts you should know

-Planning for this part of your journey can improve your confidence, get your head in the right space, and alleviate many of the anxieties, frustrations and even fear that you might otherwise feel.
+Planning for this part of your journey ahead of time can improve your confidence, get your head in the right space, and alleviate many of the anxieties, frustrations and even fear that you might otherwise feel.

-If you are used to driving on the left hand side of the road, these anxieties can often be heightened.
-We have written this article to try and allay those concerns as much as possible by providing the facts and some of our tips, gathered through over 20 years of driving “on the opposite side of the road”, driving large vehicles, and driving in small villages, or massive cities.
+We have written this guide to allay these concerns as much as possible by providing the facts and some of our tips, gathered through over 25 years of driving large motorhomes “on the opposite side of the road”.

-As we travel in this way, we often meet a lot of people who tell us they would love to do a motorhome road trip but are too terrified to drive.
-Others have been frightened by people’s overzealous stories about how difficult it is to drive in France, or in Europe.
+As we travel around in our motorhome, we often meet many people who tell us they would love to do a motorhome road trip but are too terrified to drive.
+Others have been frightened by people’s overzealous stories in online forums about how difficult it is to drive in France and in Europe in general.

 It’s true.
-There can be times where driving a motorhome in France can be a bit tricky and there have been times we’ve found ourselves on some roads and in some locations we’d have preferred to avoid.
-But, these are the exceptions.
+There can be times when driving a motorhome in France can be a bit interesting, to say the least, and there have been times we’ve found ourselves on some roads and in some locations we’d have preferred to avoid.
+But these are the exceptions.
 Most of the time, our driving in the motorhome is a breeze.

 Important paperwork for motorhome travel

-Whilst we generically refer to this section as relating to paperwork, there are now items that can be kept and shown using a smartphone or on email.
-Whichever way you choose to carry your paperwork, be it in physical form or digital, just be sure to have it and be able to access it when required.
+While we generically refer to this section as relating to paperwork, items can now be kept and shown using a smartphone or email.
+Whichever way you carry your paperwork, be it in physical form or digital, just be sure to have it and be able to access it when required.

-• Passports and visas- these go without saying.
-You need them to travel and you need them to prove your identity in other countries either to the police, to hotels, campgrounds etc. Depending on your nationality you may need a visa to enter France either immediately or if staying longer term.
+- Passports and visas- these go without saying.
+You need them to travel, and you need them to prove your identity in other countries either to the police, to hotels, campgrounds etc. Depending on your nationality, you may need a visa to enter France either immediately or if you are staying longer term.
 In the post-Brexit era, there may also be a further requirement of UK residents to carry additional paperwork.
 This is still a work in progress.

-• Emergency contact details – Have these handy somewhere should someone else need to make contact on your behalf.
-If you are travelling in a motorhome, it’s a good idea to have a note written and placed either in a conspicuous place in the cabin or placed in the glovebox.
+- Emergency contact details – Have this handy somewhere should someone else need to contact you.
+If you are travelling in a motorhome, it’s a good idea to have a note written and placed either in a conspicuous place in the cabin or in the glove box.

-• Travel Insurance – we always recommend having travel insurance to cover a range of incidents that could occur whilst you are travelling.
+- Travel Insurance – we always recommend having travel insurance to cover a range of incidents that could occur while you travel.

-• Drivers licence – Generally your own driver’s licence is enough but many people still advocate having an International Driver’s Licence.
-Some rental companies still require it as part of their hire.
-The internet is full of opinions on these, and we have our own but will just say here, do your own homework and be satisfied with your decision and the risk (or lack thereof) that it might involve.
-You must be over 18 years old and hold a full open driver’s licence.
+- Driver’s licence – Generally your own driver’s licence is enough but many people still advocate having an International Driver’s Licence.
+Some rental companies still require it as part of their hire conditions.
+The internet is full of opinions on these, and we have our own, but we will say here, do your homework and be satisfied with your decision and the risk (or lack thereof) it might involve.
+You must be over 18 and hold a full open driver’s licence.

-• Medical paperwork as it is relevant to you and your travel.
+- Medical paperwork as it is relevant to you and your travel.
 Once again, in an emergency, this could be very helpful.
-Take note of any current (or changing) requirements relating to Covid-19.
+Take note of any current (or changing) requirements relating to medical situations in the countries you are travelling in.

-• Relevant vehicle paperwork – If you are hiring, ensure that you have got roadside assistance included in your hire.
-Know where the paperwork is and how you can contact them if required.
-The same goes for insurance, registration papers and if coming from the UK V5Cs and green cards.
+- Relevant vehicle paperwork – If hiring a motorhome, ensure that you have roadside assistance included in your hire; know where the paperwork is and how you can contact them if required.
+The same goes for insurance (carte verte), registration papers (carte grise in France) and if coming from the UK V5Cs and green cards.
 It’s also a good idea to have the contact details for the hiring company too.
 If you own your motorhome, you should have all your own paperwork relating to ownership and registration of your vehicle as well as details on your roadside assistance company.

-• If you are planning on using the France Passion network, ensure you are a paid-up member and you have the sticker on the windscreen.
+- If you plan on using the France Passion network, ensure you are a paid-up member and have the sticker on the windscreen.
 If you are a member of any camping associations, have your membership details with you.

 We highly recommend having a mobile phone with access to data and voice calls in the event of an emergency.
-If you have a smartphone much of the above can also be saved to it.
+If you have a smartphone much of the above information can also be saved to it.
+We use and recommend Maya Mobile eSims.

 Pre-travel planning